AndrewBubnov/jaunte/readme.md

 no performance loss.

 Basic usage: create and export a hook, which is returned by `create` function.
-Pass to it the store creator function, which returns an object with data and actions.
+Store creator function, which takes the built-in setter `set` and returns an object with data and actions.
 ```
 export const useDrinkStore = create<DrinkStore>(set => ({
     tea: 1,